Why It’s Good to Know How Fast You Go

-Strava, in particular, is popular among many outdoor enthusiasts because it can record your movement, location, elevation, the distance covered.
+Strava, in particular, is popular among many outdoor enthusiasts because it can record your movement, location, elevation, and the distance covered.
 It also includes several other super-handy tracking and timing features.
 Other useful apps include Map My Walk and Walkmeter Walking & Hiking GPS.

 GPS watches, on the other hand, are the most accurate measuring instrument in this list.
-In addition to recording distances, times for stages of your journey, and providing your location, they also display temperature, elevation, barometric pressure, maps, and an approximation of how many calories you’ve burned.
+In addition to recording distances, and times for stages of your journey, and providing your location, they also display temperature, elevation, barometric pressure, maps, and an approximation of how many calories you’ve burned.

 For pre-trip planning, this handy hiking calculator from TrailsNH is very useful if you know how many miles you’ll be covering and the trail’s total ascent.

 Fitness trackers record your distance, pace, and other vital signs out on the trails.
 They’re lightweight, waterproof, and conveniently shaped like tiny watches.
 One thing to note, however, is that they often don’t provide as accurate readings of your pace compared to GPS watches.

 One of the easiest ways to calculate hiking speeds and timings before you get the chance to personalize your own measurement system is using Naismith’s Rule.

 Developed by Scottish mountaineer William W. Naismith back in 1892, this formula uses a more generalized (perhaps optimistic!) formula to calculate the amount of time it takes to get from A to B while also accounting for elevation gain.

 Naismith states that hiking three miles on flat land should take 1 hour for a healthy, able-bodied person, giving an average speed of 3 miles per hour.
 An additional hour should be added for every 2,000 feet of elevation gain (600M), or 10 mins per 100 m (328 ft) of ascent.